Shalstone

-Shalstone is a village and also a civil parish within Aylesbury Vale district in Buckinghamshire, England.
+Shalstone is a village and civil parish in Buckinghamshire, England.
 It is located in the north of the county, about four miles north west of Buckingham.
-The village name is Anglo Saxon in origin, and means 'farm by a shallow stream'.
+The village name is Anglo-Saxon in origin, and means 'farm by a shallow stream'.
 In the Domesday Book of 1086 the village was recorded as Celdestone.

 Shalstone Church, dedicated to St Edward the Confessor, was almost entirely reconstructed in 1862 by the architect Sir George Gilbert Scott.
 Some memorial tablets in the church survived the rebuilding; these are dedicated to members of the Purefoy family and their relatives the Jervoise family.
 Some of the memorial statuary is by Sir Richard Westmacott (remembered chiefly for his work on the new Houses of Parliament in London).

 One memorial tablet commemorates the life of Elizabeth Purefoy.
 She was widowed in 1704 aged 32, and survived her husband by a further 61 years, as well as her unmarried son, Henry.
 The memorial, which she wrote herself and had installed in the church when she was still alive, reads: